 Provide an understanding of the fitness components and the importance of good strength, flexibility and endurance in physical health and wellness.
 Expose students to variety of activities that can be incorporated into a daily lifestyle.
 Apply the training principles for the management of the fitness components.

 Attendance and reports.

-Guidance Will conduct guidance at first time 4 限/4th Period Online
+Will conduct guidance at first time 4 限╱4th Period Online

-Notes on Taking the Course The 1st class will be online.
+The 1st class will be online.
 Zoom URL will be on ITC-LMS.

 First-Year Seminar